Computational-Plant-Science/DIRTNet-CornRoot/README.md

 * Scripts to evaluate and compare model results

 This work helps farmers and researchers monitor root growth easily and supports better crop breeding and farming practices.

+## Model Architecture: DIRTNet-Hybrid

+The core model consists of:

+- **Spatial feature extraction** using two CNN branches:
+  - A VGG-like CNN with multiple `Conv2D` and `MaxPooling2D` layers
+  - A custom ResNet18 built with residual blocks

+- **Feature fusion** by concatenating outputs from both CNN branches

+- **Temporal modeling** via a GRU layer to capture sequential dependencies

+- **Fully connected layers** with dropout and batch normalization for robust learning

+- **Output layer** with softmax activation producing multi-class classification (e.g., root depth classes)

+📎 **Output:** multi-class classification